augerhandle/ground-up-akka-streams/README.md

 In the step we introduce some basics of Akka Streams.
 This involves

-* creating a "source" with several items in it
+* creating a "source"
-* specifying the processing to happen on each item in the source
-* running it
+* create a couple "flows" (processing steps)
+* create a "sink"
+* wire all of them together
+* and then run the result

+There's a bit of "magic" going on here, as the specific types are omitted, making this code seem a bit easier than it really is.
+We'll try to clarify the types in the next step.
+For now, the focus is on constructing source/flow/sink "graphs" and running them.

 (Use git diff to see what was added since the last step.)